top of page

 English Abbreviations

-English abbreviations are used throughout the the English language.
+English abbreviations are used throughout the English language.

 There are two types of abbreviations.